Armed Offenders Squad storm Auckland street during search warrant execution

 The road has been closed by emergency services.

-Four people have been taken out of a building by police wearing handcuffs, he said.
+Four people wearing handcuffs have been taken out of a building by police, he said.

 A police spokeswoman confirmed the AOS was executing a search warrant.

-"I was coming back to work when I noticed the road was closed and there was cops with guns," the witness said.
+"I was coming back to work when I noticed the road was closed and there were cops with guns," a witness said.

 At 12.46pm police appeared to be searching for another person, the witness said.